Blog

 But besides this, it’s important that you understand that the Swiss mortgage market is not just about interest rates and the property’s value.

 To know if taking out a mortgage is worth it for you, and to make the right decision at each step, you need to take a holistic approach of your overall financial situation, including your taxes, life and invalidity insurances, direct or indirect amortisation, and tax-deductions.
-Good news: To help you out with this, you can reach out to our partners Baloise or MoneyPark.
-Read on for further details on their special offers for neon users.

 What is the key to get the best interest rate?